Want to improve your landing page bounce rate?

 What Is a Landing Page Bounce Rate?

 Simply put, a bounce is a single page session on your website.
-For example, someone clicking an ad to your landing page and leaving before clicking your call-to-action button.
+For example, someone clicks an ad to your landing page and leaves before clicking your call-to-action button.

 Your bounce rate is the percentage of single-page sessions compared to all sessions on your website.
 So if 5 out of every 10 people who visit leave before clicking through to other pages on your site, your landing page’s bounce rate would be 50%.